• Exam Candidates

 Programme

-The Quatorial Programme - for IELTS exam preparation (Academic Module)
+The programme for IELTS exam preparation (Academic Module)

 The tutor coaches the learner in the content of the exam and guides them with strategies for understanding and navigating the test questions.
 Assignments are set for homework and during lesson time there is repeated work on essay writing, vocabulary, comprehension and speaking practice.